allenporter/flux-local/script/DESIGN.md

 Here are some goals for v5:

-- Increase paralellism: For example, operations that need helm templating currently dont' start until all other helm operations have finished.
+- Increase parallelism: For example, operations that need helm templating currently don't start until all other helm operations have finished.
 This may be able to happen if we can use `dependsOn` to ensure all pre-requisites are built (e.g. a `HelmRepository` may be from another fluxtomization).
 - Unnecessary kustomization building: When building a single kustomization,